dpla-attic/automation/README-upgrade-2.0.txt

 UPGRADING TO RELEASE 2.0

+---

+This documentation is being retained in `automation` for historical purposes.
+It documents an upgrade from one obsolete version of `automation` to another obsolete one.
+If you are reading this and have a version older than 2.0, we encourage you to start fresh with a new set of VMs, using the most recent version.

+---

 Release 2.0 contains breaking changes that move variable definitions around.
 If you are upgrading from version 1.x, you will encounter errors related to